CAP Theorem

 Consistency (C)

-Definition: Every read operation receives the most recent write or an error.
-All nodes in the system have an identical view of the data at any given time.
+Consistency ensures that every read operation receives the most recent write or an error, like having a single source of truth that everyone agrees on.
+All nodes in the system have an identical view of the data at any given time, similar to everyone looking at the same clock.

 Technical Implementation: